Daily Forex market analysis - graphical, wave and technical analysis online

 Buy Signal

-Scenario #2: Another buying opportunity arises if the price tests 1.2578 twice while the MACD is in oversold territory.
-This would limit the pair's downside potential and trigger a reversal to the upside.
-A rise to the opposite levels of 1.2592 and 1.2621 can be expected.
+Scenario #2: I will also consider buying the pound after two consecutive tests of 1.2905 when the MACD is in oversold territory.
+This would limit the pair's downside and trigger a bullish reversal.
+A rise toward 1.2929 and 1.2980 could then be expected.

 Sell Signal

-Scenario #1: Selling the pound after breaking below 1.2578 (the red line on the chart) could lead to a quick decline.
-The key target for sellers is 1.2552, where I plan to exit and immediately buy in the opposite direction, expecting a 20-25 pip reversal.
-It's best to sell the pound at higher levels.
-Before selling, ensure the MACD indicator is below zero and beginning to decline.
+Scenario #1: I plan to sell the pound after it breaks below 1.2905 (red line on the chart), which could lead to a swift decline in the pair.
+The main target for sellers will be 1.2859, where I plan to exit short positions and open immediate long positions (expecting a 20–25 pip rebound).
+Important: Before selling, ensure the MACD is below the zero line and starting to fall from it.

 What's on the Chart: